ChristianHesels/relation-extraction/README.md

-# German ReVerb
+# Relation Extraction on German texts

-This project is forked from https://github.com/knowitall/reverb.
+This project is based on https://github.com/knowitall/reverb.

-German ReVerb extracts binary relations from German sentences.
+It contains three approaches, which extract binary relations from German sentences:
+* ReVerb: The ReVerb system (https://github.com/knowitall/reverb) adapted to work on German texts.
+* German ReVerb: The ReVerb system adapted to work on German texts and enhanced by rules specialized to the German language.
+* Dep ConIE: A dependency-based approach for German texts achieving the best performance results.

-The relation type is not specified in advanced, so that any kind of relations are found.
+Thereby, the relation types are not specified in advanced, so that any kind of relations are found.
-A binary relations consists of three parts: argument1, relation, arguemnt2.
+A binary relations consists of three parts: arg1, rel, arg2.
-Arugment 1 and 2 are always some kind of nouns.
-The relations is based on a verb.

 # Requirements